Examinations: General Requirements

 General Requirements Applicable to All Examinations

-- Students who arrive late for any examination will not be allowed to enter without permission of the Course/Clerkship Director or Level Director.
-The time it takes to secure that permission will be subtracted from the total exam time.
+- Students who arrive late for any examination will not be allowed to enter without the permission of the Course/Clerkship Director or Level Director.
+The time it takes to acquire that permission will be subtracted from the total exam time.
 Failure to arrive on time may result in a grade of zero for the exam.

 - A student who is unable to take an examination at the scheduled time because of serious illness or family emergency must notify the Associate/Assistant Dean for Students or their designated staff member in the Office of Medical Education in accordance with Policy 540.24 Examination Delays.